Cognitive archaeology: Evolutionary cognitive archaeology (ECA)

 "[ECA continues to] develop many of the same themes raised in the formative decade of cognitive archaeology: the validity and use of ethnoarchaeological and experimental methods; the question of continuities and discontinuities between humans and non-human species; the selection and application of theoretical frameworks, including the displacement of Piagetian theory by contemporary psychological and neuroscientific approaches to brain function and form; the incorporation of interdisciplinary data; the origin of language; the ability of construing intentionality from artifactual form; the philosophical turn in cognitive archaeology; and the riddle of intergenerational accumulation and transmission."

 Between 2018 and 2020, cognitive archaeologists Thomas Wynn and Lambros Malafouris headed a collaboration between the University of Colorado, Colorado Springs and the University of Oxford to examine the archaeology of the Lower Paleolithic through the lens of the extended mind; the results were published in the journal Adaptive Behavior in 2021.
+In 2024, Wynn collaborated with cognitive archaeologist Karenleigh A. Overmann and psychologist Frederick L. Coolidge to co-edit The Oxford Handbook of Cognitive Archaeology, an anthology of 53 contributions from evolutionary and ideational cognitive archaeologists.

-Ideational cognitive archaeology
+Ideational cognitive archaeology (ICA)

-Archaeologist Thomas Huffman defined ideational cognitive archaeology as the study of prehistoric ideology: the ideals, values, and beliefs that constitute a society's worldview.
+Archaeologist Thomas Huffman defined ICA as the study of prehistoric ideology: the ideals, values, and beliefs that constitute a society's worldview.
 It is analogous to the category Mithen called postprocessual cognitive archaeology.

 "Archaeologists can tell from which mountain source a stone axe came, what minerals there are in a bronze bracelet, how old a dug-out canoe is.
 They can work out the probable cereal-yield from the fields of a Late Bronze Age farm.
 These are objective matters.
 But the language, laws, morals, religion of dead societies are different.
 They belong to the minds of man.
 Unless they were written down, and even then only if they were recorded accurately, we shall find it hard to recapture them."

 — Aubrey Burl, Rites of the Gods (1981, p.
 15).

 ICA scholars often study the role that ideology and differing organizational approaches would have had on ancient peoples.
 The way that these abstract ideas are manifested through the remains these peoples have left can be investigated and debated often by drawing inferences and using approaches developed in fields such as semiotics, psychology and the wider sciences.

 ICA uses the principles of sociocultural anthropology to investigate such diverse things as material symbols, the use of space, political power, and religion.
 For example, Huffman uses oral history sources from Zimbabwe and Portuguese documents to attempt to explain symbols discovered in the ruins of Great Zimbabwe, specifically connecting the Shona people's historical association of the right with men and the left with women to the placement of entrances to stone structures.
 Historian David Beach has pointed out that this ICA may be problematic in its logical leaps and incomplete use of archaeological sources, demonstrating the care that must be used when attempting to explain deep-time intentionality using archaeological evidence.